KStateMachine/kstatemachine/README.md

 * `kstatemachine` - (mandatory) state machine implementation (depends only on Kotlin Standard library)
 * `kstatemachine-coroutines` - (optional) add-ons for working with coroutines (depends on Kotlin Coroutines library)

+Please note that starting from `v0.22.0` the library switched to Kotlin Multiplatform and artifact naming has changed.

 ### Maven Central